NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 Are you unhappy with your bundled ASDF?
 Just include `asdf` as any other lisp dependency to get the latest one.
 It will automatically be picked up.

-## Output: binary vs .fasl files
+## Output: binary, .fasl files, or a lisp binary?

 Is your program itself intended to be used as a dependency?
 Then you don’t need to do anything special: pre-compiled .fasls will be left next to each .lisp file, and you can include your derivation itself as a `lispDependencies` entry for another lisp derivation.
+This is appropriate for libraries, e.g. alexandria.

 Do you want to output a single executable, instead?
 This is natively supported by ASDF, so you can leverage that.
+See:

+- The modern example, using a [`flake`](examples/flake)
+- The classic [`make-binary`](examples/make-binary) using `nix-build`
-See [ASDF best practices][ASDF best practices] to configure ASDF.
-You can use a custom `installPhase` to only copy out the resulting binary to your `$out`, if you want to avoid the build noise.
-See the [`make-binary`](examples/make-binary) example in this project.
+- [ASDF best practices][ASDF best practices] to configure ASDF.

+A third way to deliver your final output is as a lisp interpreter itself, which has been configured to find a predetermined set of dependencies.

 ## Testing